-As of January 14, 2021 vaccines are available to those residents in the following categories:
+Beginning on April 5, 2021 vaccines were made available to residents in the following categories:

 - Paid and unpaid persons serving in health care settings who have the potential for direct or indirect exposure to patients or infectious materials and long-term care residents and staff;

 - Sworn police and fire personnel;

 - Residents 65 and older;

 - Residents between the ages of 16-64 with medical conditions, as defined by CDC, that increase the risk of severe illness from the virus;